admmasters/react-debounced-input/README.md

 <p>
 <b>Examples</b>
 <br />
-To run the example(s) clone the [repo](https://github.com/admmasters/react-debounced-input.git "repo") and then use NPM scripts to start a dev server at <b>http://localhost:8080/</b>:
+To run the example(s) clone the [repo](https://github.com/admmasters/react-debounced-input.git "repo") and then use NPM scripts to start a dev server
 <pre>
 <code>
 npm install
-npm start
+npm run dev
 </code>
 </pre>